Talia Hibbert

-Talia Hibbert (born 1995/1996) is a British romance novelist.
+Talia Hibbert is a British romance novelist.
 She writes contemporary and paranormal romance.
-Critics describe her as a writer of diverse narratives, with characters of varying race, ethnicity, body shape, sexual orientation, and life experience.
+She is known for writing diverse narratives with characters of varying life experiences.
 She is best known for her 2019 novel Get a Life, Chloe Brown.

 Early life and education

-Hibbert was born to a half Roma, half Sierra Leonean mother and a father of Jamaican heritage, whose parents arrived in Britain as part of the Windrush generation.
+Hibbert was born to a mixed Roma and Sierra Leonean mother and a father of Jamaican heritage whose parents arrived in Britain as part of the Windrush generation.
 Hibbert studied at the University of Leicester.
 It was during her final year at university that she decided to pursue writing professionally.

 Career

-During her childhood, Hibbert dealt with negative comments about her dream to be a writer.
-She used an inheritance from her great-grandmother to finance the beginning of her writing career.
-She writes under the name Talia Hibbert as "my legal name is apparently difficult to pronounce".
+Hibbert used an inheritance from her great-grandmother to finance the beginning of her writing career.
+She writes under the name Talia Hibbert as her legal name is "apparently difficult to pronounce."
 She began self-publishing in 2017, putting out ten books in that first year.
-Her first traditionally published book Get a Life, Chloe Brown was released in 2019 with Avon Romance, and is the first book of a family romance trilogy.
+Her first traditionally published book Get a Life, Chloe Brown was released in 2019 with Avon Romance and is the first book of a family romance trilogy.

-Her debut fantasy romance, The Last Thorn, will be published in spring 2026.
+Her debut fantasy romance, The Last Thorn, will be published in summer 2026.

 Themes

-Many of Hibbert's characters fall under the hashtag #OwnVoices, meaning they are part of a marginalized group Hibbert identifies with.
-Many of her protagonists are black women.
+Many of Hibbert's books can be described as part of the #ownvoices movement, with her characters being part of marginalized groups with which Hibbert also identifies.
+Many of her protagonists are Black women.
 The main character in Get a Life, Chloe Brown lives with chronic pain.
-In her book A Girl Like Her, the main character, Ruth, is autistic.
+In her book A Girl Like Her, the main character is autistic.
 The third book in The Brown Sisters series, Act Your Age, Eve Brown, features two autistic leads.

 Hibbert's stories include characters with a diverse range of body types.
-She has stated, "...it's always been really, really important to me that I represent diverse body types in my romance to show that all different kinds of people can be attractive and all different kinds of people deserve happy endings."
+She has stated that "it's always been really, really important to me that I represent diverse body types in my romance to show that all different kinds of people can be attractive and all different kinds of people deserve happy endings."

-In Hibbert's book Get a Life, Chloe Brown, she demonstrates the strain that chronic pain can place on both familial and romantic relationships.
-But, as a romance novel, Get a Life, Chloe Brown also shows how someone with chronic pain is deserving and capable of having a loving relationship.
-The book explores methods of reasserting a sense of control within a life that was once ruled by illness.
+In Get a Life, Chloe Brown, she explores the strain that chronic pain can place on both familial and romantic relationships while also showing people with chronic pain are deserving and capable of having loving relationships.

-Hibbert's books reflect a change in the romance genre toward explicit consent during intimate scenes.
-In the author's LGBTQ romance Work For It, one of the protagonists deals with finding love even while living with depression.
+Hibbert's books reflect a larger change in the romance genre moving toward explicit consent during sex scenes.

+In the author's LGBTQ romance Work For It, one of the protagonists deals with finding love while living with depression.

 Personal life

 For much of her life, Hibbert struggled with undiagnosed health issues, until she was diagnosed with fibromyalgia.
-Hibbert's multiple issues with doctors inspired the topic of medical discrimination in Get a Life, Chloe Brown.
+She also has Ehlers–Danlos syndrome.
+Hibbert's issues with doctors inspired her to write about medical discrimination in Get a Life, Chloe Brown.